informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `[` `[` _schema name_`,` _constraint name_ `]` `,` ... `]`: Present foreign keys with matching _schema name_ and _constraint name_, in the order specified in the list.
 Ignore constraint names that do not correspond to foreign keys in the catalog.
 Do not present foreign keys that are not mentioned in the list.
 These 2-element lists use the same format as each element in the `names` property of foreign keys in the JSON model introspection output of ERMrest.
 The foreign keys MUST represent inbound relationships to the current table.
 - `{ "source": ` _sourceentry_ `}`:  Defines a pseudo-column based on the given _sourceentry_.
 For detailed explanation and examples please refer to [here](pseudo-columns.md#examples).
 Other optional attributes that this JSON document can have are:
   - `markdown_name`: The markdown to use in place of the default heuristics for title of column.
+  - `comment`: The tooltip to be used in place of the default heuristics for the column.
+Set this to `false` if you don't want any tooltip.
+  - `comment_display`: The display mode for the tooltip.
+Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
+    - Currently the contextualized `comment_display` is only supported for tables in detailed context when they are part of foreign key.
   - `display`: The display settings to use for generating the value for this column.
 Please refer to [pseudo-columns display document](pseudo-column-display.md) for more information.
 The following are attributes that are applicable here:
      - `markdown_pattern`: The markdown pattern that can be used for generating a custom display for the related table.
 If this is missing, we're going to provided `row_markdown_pattern` in the `table-display` annotation for the custom display.
 And if it's missing from that annotation as well, Chaise will not provide any custom display.
      - `template_engine`: The template enginge that should be used for the `markdown_pattern`.